girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 ## Snapping littleBits with Johnny-Five

-A year ago, I bought [littleBits Auduino Starter Bundle][bundle], when they announced the Auduino at Heart module at MakerFaire.
+A year ago, I bought [littleBits Auduino Starter Bundle][bundle], when they announced the *Auduino at Heart* module at MakerFaire.

 ![littleBits](/assets/images/articles/2015/05/littlebits-kit.jpg "littleBits")
-*My littleBits, photo by Eric Grossman*
+*My littleBits, photo by my coworker, Eric Grossman*

 [littleBits][littlebits] is a colorful electric modules with open-source libraries.
 Like Tessel, assembling the circuit is easy and it doesn't require wiring.
 Actually, littleBits is far more kids-friendly that you can snap together with magnets.